 Details and Eligibility

-We are looking for student volunteers interested in gaining experience working with children with autism at the Children’s Institute held during PaTTAN’s National Autism Conference August 3–6, 2020, at The Penn Stater Hotel and Conference Center.
+We are looking for student volunteers interested in gaining experience working with children with autism at the Children’s Institute held during PaTTAN’s National Autism Conference July 31–August 3, 2023, at The Penn Stater Hotel and Conference Center.
 This is a unique and exciting opportunity to gain experience working with children with autism and partake in your choice of conference sessions presented by internationally known experts in the field of autism!

 - Ten highly motivated student volunteers who are energetic and enjoy a summer camp atmosphere to work with children with autism during the National Autism Conference.